darshancc23/jsonserver/README.md

 # jsonserver
-This repo is used to mimic JSON APIs
+This repository is to set up API responses quickly.